 Everything you need to know about working capital financing and how Zip Capital Group can help you meet your short-term financing needs.

-Working capital financing is financing that is taken to fund a company’s everyday operations.
-This form of financing is used to provide the working capital that covers a company’s short-term operational needs such as payroll, rent, and debt payments.
-Working capital financing is not used to buy long-term assets or investments.
-It is simply corporate debt borrowings that are used by a company to finance its daily operations.
+Working capital loans fund your company’s everyday operations such as payroll, rent, and debt payments.
+It is simply debt used by a company to finance its daily operations.

 How does working capital financing work?

 Sometimes, a company does not have asset liquidity or cash on hand to cover day-to-day operational expenses.
 As a result, they may need to secure business capital financing to cover their shortfall.
 Companies that experience working capital shortfalls regularly should consider a revolving credit facility, such as a working capital line of credit to bypass the application process.

 What types of companies benefit most from working capital financing?

 Many small businesses don’t have predictable or stable revenues throughout the year or earn most of their money within a short period of time.
 For example, cyclical companies, such as a toy manufacturer may earn most of their revenue in the last half of the year when they ship for the Holiday Season.
 In contrast, the first half of the year is spent designing and making toys.
 Such a company may need to borrow capital and pay interest on funds to get through the lean times.

 Working capital is the difference between your business’s current assets and its current liabilities.
 The underlying asset, such as accounts receivable are converted to cash and vice-versa within a year.

 Permanent working capital is permanent in that, month after month, year after year, the balance never goes away.

 Working capital is a measure of a company’s operational efficiency, liquidity, and short-term financial health.